Police authority inspections

 On 15 November 2012, elections for PCCs were held across England and Wales.
-PCCs will hold chief constables to account for policing in their force area on behalf of the public.
-New police and crime panels will scrutinise the actions and decisions of each PCC and make sure information is available for the public, enabling them to hold the PCC to account.
-Police authorities ceased to exist.
+PCCs hold chief constables to account for policing in their force area on behalf of the public.
+New police and crime panels scrutinise the actions and decisions of each PCC and make sure information is available to the public, enabling them to hold the PCC to account.
+Police authorities have ceased to exist.

 PCCs needed immediate access to comprehensive and up-to-date facts, figures and handover information, so they could quickly assume their new role and decide the details of how they would work.
 It was therefore important that police authorities did all they could to anticipate what commissioners would need, and planned how to have this in place for their first day in office.